 - Improve behavior, academics, and attendance

-In 2015, the Tesoro Foundation funded 9 grantees across the country to facilities after-school STEM programming for middle school students.
-Through the Tesoro STEM Academy, the Foundation seeks to increase students’ awareness, understanding and interest in STEM-related concepts, and post-second educational opportunities and careers.
-Tesoro STEM Academy programs also seek to impact and raise students’ math and science proficiencies and their persistence or intent to continue in post-secondary STEM course and career pathways.
+In 2015, the Andeavor Foundation funded 9 grantees across the country to facilities after-school STEM programming for middle school students.
+Through the Andeavor STEM Academy, the Foundation seeks to increase students’ awareness, understanding and interest in STEM-related concepts, and post-second educational opportunities and careers.
+Andeavor STEM Academy programs also seek to impact and raise students’ math and science proficiencies and their persistence or intent to continue in post-secondary STEM course and career pathways.

 - Location: Harlandale, Terrell Wells, Kingsborough, and Leal Middle Schools (Harlandale ISD)

 - Students Served: 225

 Launchpad is an out of school time program that aims to introduce and excite students about STEM subjects and careers.
 The curriculum is designed for CIS-SA site coordinators to lead a small group of at-risk youth.
 STEM concepts and careers are explained through videos followed by a hands-on science or engineering activity.
 Each week focuses on a different STEM theme including: space exploration, robotics, and STEM careers.